LuMaul/horloadist/README.md

 ## Possible Further Improvements

 - add plot for geometry and force-vectors
-- add $EI$-$M$ plot for bending stiffnesses imported from csv files
+- add plot for bending stiffnesses imported from csv files
 - add angle param for `KX.globalRectangular(... , angle_from_x : float = ...)`

 ## Contributing